davidgraeff/Android-NetPowerctrl/README.md

 support libraries (v13), additional support library extensions (v7.RecyclerView) and need at least android 4.2 (sdk version 17, released 13.
 Nov 2012).
 Parts of the app (import/export/backgrounds) are only usuable with Android 4.4 (DocumentProvider class).

 ### Plugin Development
+In ealier versions plugins via the android IPC were supported.
+This is no longer the case.
+Your app will be started by NetPowerCtrl via a Broadcast, from this point on, use the simpleUDP protocol for communication.
-All you need to develop a plugin is described in detail at the [Plugin Developer Documentation](https://github.com/davidgraeff/Android-NetPowerctrl-Shared#plugin-developer-documentation).
+All you need to develop a plugin is described in detail at the [Plugin Developer Documentation](https://github.com/davidgraeff/Android-NetPowerctrl/blob/master/doc/simpleudp.md).
+Sample implementations are available here: https://github.com/davidgraeff/esp8266_dev/tree/master/app_pc

 ### Authors
 * david.graeff(at)web_de